well-it-wasnt-me/torrent_finder/README.md

 - Send `search the movie title` to the bot.
 - It responds with the top five matches (seed/leech counts included).
 - Reply with the list number to push that magnet into Transmission.
+- Send `status` any time to see active downloads and their progress.
+- The bot pings you once a Telegram-triggered download finishes so you can hit play quicker.

 The token can also come from the `telegram.bot_token` section in `config.json` (or `TELEGRAM_TOKEN`).
 Add `telegram.chat_id` if you want to lock the bot to a single chat/channel.
 Use `--max-results` to tweak